SPACESODA/Webflow-UI-Localization/README.md

 > An open-source browser extension that allows you to translate the UI of Webflow Dashboard and Designer into your language.

-The extension swaps UI strings on these Webflow surfaces:
+The extension currently swaps UI strings on the following Webflow surfaces:

 - `https://webflow.com/dashboard*`
 - `https://webflow.com/login*`